Skip to content

 In this 350 page book, published on June 21st, 2023, Hazel describes the ups and downs of their adventures, the challenges of providing care in their home and how their deep love for each other kept them strong.
 She also shares her private thoughts and feelings, and tips she hopes readers will find useful.

 MND affects people of all ages, gender, and backgrounds.
-Professor Stephen Hawking, David Niven, Ronnie Corbett and Doddie Weir OBE died from it.
-Sportsmen, Rob Burrow MBE, Stephen Darby, Ed Slater and musician Roberta Flack have also been struck by the disease.
+Professor Stephen Hawking, David Niven, Ronnie Corbett, Doddie Weir OBE and Rob Burrow MBE died from it.
+Sportsmen, Matt Gallagher, Marcus Stewart, David Lawrence, Stephen Darby, Ed Slater and musician Roberta Flack have also been struck by the disease.

 Caring for a loved one who suddenly receives a terminal diagnosis is a massive challenge, but with the right mindset, anything is possible.